hal117/cse15l-lab-reports/lab4.md

 After seeing the errors, we are going to have to fix the code through vim, a text editor program.
 In the terminal type out `vim ListExamples.java <Enter>` to open the file up in vim.
 Once inside Vim here are the exact keys that I pressed.

 `$ /index1 <Enter> n n n n n n n n n l l l l l r 2 <Esc> :wq`

+Esc puts you into normal mode and :wq saves and exits the changes you mode.

 Original code would look like this